 It all depends on your personal situation.

-It’s really important to ask questions before signing on to make sure that you know full and well what you’re getting yourself in to.
+It’s really important to ask lots of questions before signing on to make sure that you know full and well what you’re getting yourself in to.

 Do I Qualify For Paid Truck Driver Training?